When Clients Pause or Re-Engage on Special Projects

 If a client is taking a break or only engages for one-off projects, many firms handle this by:

-• Creating a dedicated team called “Inactive Clients” with only senior staff or executives added to that team
+Creating a dedicated group called “Inactive Clients” with only senior staff or executives added to that group.

-What happens after moving clients to an "inactive clients" team
+What happens after moving clients to an "inactive clients" group

-1. Tasks assignment: When you move a client to a new team, any users not in that new team will be unassigned from the client's tasks in the future.
-You will need to reassign these tasks to your staff when the clients become active again and is moved out of the "inactive clients" team.
+Tasks assignment: When you move a client to a new group, any users not in that new group will be unassigned from the client's tasks in the future.
+You will need to reassign these tasks to your staff when the clients become active again and is moved out of the "inactive clients" group.

-2. What happens to the workflows?
-If workflows are still active, users in the “Inactive Clients” team will continue to see the tasks in their workspace.
+What happens to the workflows?
+If workflows are still active, users in the “Inactive Clients” group will continue to see the tasks in their workspace.
 Deactivating the workflow will remove the future tasks from the workspace.
+The workflow will also be removed from the client profile.

 Archiving a Client